What can male discharge from an STI look like?

 Chlamydia is the world’s most common bacterial STI.
 This infection is especially pernicious because it’s so good at going undetected.
 Around 75% of women and 50% of men who get Chlamydia don’t experience any symptoms.

 However, when symptoms do appear, they can include discharge.
-When men have a Chlamydia infection, the discharge can appear clear, white, or cloudy, with a pus-like or watery consistency.
-The discharge can often have a foul smell.
+When men have a Chlamydia infection, the discharge can be just a single drop of clear sticky fluid, or be white, cloudy, watery, or even creamy.
+The discharge may have a foul smell.

 Gonorrhoea